Submissions

 Results

 Data may be presented in the form of tables or figures, but not in both forms and definitely not repeated in detail in the text.
 Data, which are not relevant to the particular topic of the paper, should not be included.
 Appropriate statistical analyses should be carried out on the data.
-Authors are encouraged to include good-quality color photographs (if you have the proper permissions for use) if they are conducive to a better understanding of the research.
+Authors are encouraged to include good-quality color photographs if they are conducive to a better understanding of the research.
 Results must not be combined with Discussion other than in short communications.

 Discussion

 This is a consideration of the results in relation to the objectives outlined in the Introduction.
-Presentation of results should not be repeated nor new information introduced.
-The Discussion should indicate the author´s command of knowledge of the field under study, including that from other localities and countries, and reference other important research that assists understanding of the research outputs.
-The Conclusions can be part of the Discussion or presented in a separate section; they should not summarize the research outcome but rather interpret its significance, especially any practical application, as well as further research which is needed.
+Presentation of results should not be repeated, nor new information introduced.
+The Discussion should indicate the authors´ command of knowledge of the field under study, including that from other localities and countries, and reference other important research that assists understanding of the research outputs.
+The Conclusions can be part of the Discussion or presented in a separate section; they should not summarize the research outcome but rather interpret its significance in relation to the objectives stated in the introduction, focusing especially on any practical application, as well as pointing out if the results indicate areas where further research is needed.

 Tables and Figures